 Our philosophy is that what we do begin with the idea that each individual is a whole person -- regardless of their level of dementia, with many different backgrounds, skills, interests, beliefs, tastes, and needs.
 Our experts believe that every resident deserves to be understood and needs to be invited to be involved, to whatever extent possible.

-Having a feeling of belonging to and connect with others can be an integral element of happiness.
+Having a feeling of belonging to and connecting with others can be an integral element of happiness.
 Our senior living Nashville offers nightclubs and activities to promote interaction and team engagement.
-Groups volunteer in the local soup kitchen, write to international soldiers, or could make blankets for the homeless.
+Groups volunteer in the local soup kitchen, write to international soldiers or make blankets for the homeless.

-We value and respect our resident's right to have choices every day and strive to provide opportunities for Life Activities that don't only have meaning and purpose but also encourage liberty and choice.
+We value and respect our resident's right to have choices every day and strive to provide opportunities for Life Activities that have meaning and purpose and encourage liberty and choice.

 A Comfortable and Secure Place to Live